-Through peer-driven upskilling, Safran embraced a decentralized approach to its training programs.
+Through Collaborative Learning, Safran embraced a decentralized approach to its training programs.
 With social interactions (commenting, sharing, reacting), employees use the 360Learning platform to continuously create, share, and iterate courses based on their subject-matter expertise.

 “Training through collaboration is the idea that you can co-create and share knowledge (...) we’re going from a centralized organization to a decentralized one.” - Jean-Roch Houlier, Head of Learning & Digital at Safran University